megmuni/ABM-NM-optimization/docs/vscode_remote.md

 Normally, VSCode only allows you to edit/view files locally.
 However, you can configure VSCode-Remote to work with files stored in virtual machines/servers.

 This setup isn't the best as it bypasses the tool DRAC provides that it _supposed_ to be used to connect to VSCode (as that one requires a license).
-Running code and setting up environment from VSCode does not seem possible.
-However, you can still use it as a nicer code editor.
+Running code and setting up environment from VSCode does not seem to work too well.
+However, you can still use it as a nicer code editor, and have VSCode extensions :)

 1. Install the **Remote-SSH** extension on VSCode.